 Teaching is via formal lectures (including guest lectures from sport psychologists working in industry), seminars, online activities and tutorials, plus fieldwork and laboratory sessions.
 Guided independent study using our libraries and the web accounts for 70-80% of each module.

-Web-based content is also available through our virtual learning environment – Canvas (this includes wikis and blogs for level 6 modules).
+Web-based content is also available through our virtual learning environment – Canvas.
 Seminars and tutorials give you the chance to go over material covered in lectures in the form of group discussions, presentations, worked examples or practical demonstrations, while fieldwork and laboratory sessions help you develop your applied skills.